PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 When selecting 'RND' on the camera settings dialog, one is moved to the Random View Generator dialog.
 There you can define predefined random movement.
-This option can simulate various aircrafts and situations.
+This option can simulate various aircraft and situations.
 When selecting 'Import' button, you can import predefined Random setting according to plane types e.g. for General Aircraft (GA) type.
 Using Ground/Air buttons you can define different random generator according to the aircraft state (in Air/on the Ground).